pranab36/ReinforcmentLearning/README.md

 I tried to write a code where AI uses best possible stratagies to play game 2048.

-# Week 4
+# Week 4 till final project submission
-For week 4 content I have just started reading the paper shared by my mentor, so don't have much to write about it now.
-I will update its content as soon as possible
+worked upon 2048 game code tried to make it more accurate.